DrPepperNo1/starter-hugo-academic/content/authors/admin/_index.md

 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
-widget: blank
-headless: true

-# ...
-Put Your Section Options Here (title etc.) ...
-title: My New Section
-subtitle:
-weight: 10  # section position on page
-design:
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
-  columns: '1'
 social:
   - icon: envelope
     icon_pack: fas